 - Heat a skillet over medium heat, and add the cooking fat.
 Saute the carrots and onions for roughly 8 minutes, or until softened.
 Add the peppers and garlic and cook 5 more minutes, or until softened.
 Remove from the skillet.

 - Cook the chicken in the pan.
 When cooked through, add the veggies back to the pan.
 Mix in the buffalo sauce and celery and mix until heated through.

 - Slice open the sweet potatoes, and stuff the mixture inside.
 Top with cilantro and ranch.

-Did you make these buffalo chicken stuffed sweet potatoes?
+Did you make this recipe?
 If so, let me know in the comments below how they turned out and what you thought of them!